-The divorce is done at the district office and both parties have to sign the agreement.
+The divorce is completed at the district office and both parties have to sign the agreement.
 There also has to be 2 competent witnesses to the agreement.
 Note that a competent witness in Thai law is someone who is an adult, sane, not deaf and not dumb or mute as described in Section 1670 of the Civil and Commercial Code.
 Check with your lawyer about your witnesses to the agreement.

-|2.||Section 1520 stipulates that you have to have in your divorce agreement in Thailand who gets to exercise parental power over each of the children.
-The children are listed separately as not all the children might be your own and they do make provision for separate parental powers for each child.
-If this cannot be settled or is absent from the agreement then it either needs to be added or application needs to be made to court which is costly and time consuming to decide for the parties.
+Section 1520 – stipulates that you have to have in your divorce agreement in Thailand.
+Who gets to exercise parental power over each of the children.
+The children are listed separately as not all the children might be your own.
+They do make provision for separate parental powers for each child.
+If this cannot be settled or is absent from the agreement.
+Then it either needs to be added or an application needs to be made to the court which is costly and time-consuming to decide for the parties.

-|3.||Section 1522 also need to be completed as you have to state the amount of maintenance for the children, how this will be paid and also where and when.
+Section 1522 – also need to be completed.
+You have to state the amount of maintenance for the children.
+How this will be paid and also where and when.

-|4.||Section 1532 stipulates that the property also needs to be divided as it is at the date of the divorce being granted.
+Section 1532 – stipulates that the property also needs to be divided.
+This as at the date of the divorce being granted.

-There is the issue of where will the children live, do they get to leave the country to visit their father if he goes back to his home country.
-If you have a prenuptial agreement then this also needs to be considered as this will become part of the Thai divorce agreements.
-These are complex issues which are unique to each person.
+There is the issue of where will the children live.
+Do they get to leave the country to visit their father if he goes back to his home country?
+If you have a prenuptial agreement then this also needs to be considered as this will become part of the Thai divorce agreement.
+These are complex issues that are unique to each person.

-The information contained in our website is for general information purposes only and does not constitute legal advice.
-For further information, please contact us.
+The information contained on our website is for general information purposes only and does not constitute legal advice.